 Meals: Breakfast, lunch, dinner

-After breakfast we will walk to the bus station for the 20 to 25 minute ride up to the ruins of Machu Picchu.
-Known as the “Lost City of the Incas”, Machu Picchu remains intact because it was never discovered by the invading Spanish.
-Constructed on a high, forested mountain overlooking the Urubamba River, Machu Picchu was lost in time and dense foliage until its rediscovery in 1911.
+After breakfast, we will walk to the bus station, from where we will start the 20 to 25 minute bus ride by road up to the ruins of Machu Picchu.
+Known as the “Lost City of the Incas”, Machu Picchu has survived intact because it was never discovered by the Spanish.
+Built high above the Urubamba River, Machu Picchu remained hidden by dense vegetation until its discovery in 1911.

-During your three hour tour, our guide will explain in detail the history of this unique place and guide you around its agricultural terraces, temples, palaces and watercourses.
-You will then have time to explore the ruins independently before returning to Aguas Calientes for the return train ride to Cusco.
+During the 3 hour tour of the ruins, your guide will explain in detail the history of this unique place, and escort you around its agricultural terraces, temples, palaces and water channels.
+You will then have time to explore the site independently before returning to Aguas Calientes for the return train journey to Cusco.

-Optional hike up Huayna Picchu peak: (2-3 hours) subject to availability.
+Optional walk to Huayna Picchu: (2-3 hours) subject to availability.